NSAPH-Projects/heat-alerts_RL/README.md

 The data is broken in several files.
 The advantage with this is that it is mostly ML/RL ready and that parquet files can be opened from both Python and R efficiently.

 ### Bayesian rewards modeling:
 1. Run train_bayesian_model.py using Hydra arguments.
 Configurations are in the conf directory.
-For example:
+For example, to get the model used in our paper, which we determine to be the most robust without too many constraints:
 ```
 python train_nn.py training=full_fast constrain=mixed model.name="FF_mixed"
 ```